 He is board certified veterinary cardiologist and a member of the ACVIM, AVMA, CVMA and SDVMA.

 John is a Southern California native who was born and raised in Point Loma and moved to North County in 2004.
 John grew up surrounded by animals and has had a passion for them as long as he can recall.
 As soon as he was eligible to begin working in the field, he jumped at the chance and became a kennel assistant at the age of 14.
 John worked his way up through nearly every position within the hospital setting and has also worked in emergency and specialty practices.
 In January 2008, John paired his clinical experience with his background in microbiology and took his National and State Board Exams to become a Registered Veterinary Technician.
-John joined the Coastal team in November 2011 as our lead technician and is now working more behind the scenes as the Hospital Manager.
-John lives in Carlsbad with his partner, their three small dogs, “Finley,” “Arnold” and “Lil Mama” as well as their two cats “Lynus” and “Chilli.”
-In his spare time, John enjoys travelling, trips to the beach or just relaxing with family and friends.
+John joined the Coastal team in 2011 as our lead technician.
+Over the years, he transitioned to working behind the scenes managing our growing practice and team.
+In 2017, John was selected as an Emerging Leader by his peers of the Veterinary Hospital Managers Association.
+This prestigious award recognizes proven leaders who are talented, ambitious and have a dedication to professional advancement.
+John joined an elite group in early 2018 when he earned his Certification in Veterinary Practice Management.
+John is very proud to be one of only several hundred people in the country to hold this designation.
+John lives in Carlsbad with his husband, their three dogs, “Finley,” “Arnold” and “Lil Mama” as well as their cats “Lynus,” “Herman,” “Doug” and “Bernie.”

 Reese P, RVT

 Reese is a San Diego native who joined Coastal Animal Hospital in May of 2013.
 She has been involved in the veterinary field since 2010 when she joined the Mesa College Animal Health Technician program here in San Diego.
-She had wanted to work with animals for as long as she could remember and after graduating from San Diego State with a degree in Anthropology, decided to pursue a career she would love.
+After graduating from San Diego State University, Reese decided to pursue a career she would love.
 She went back to school and received her degree in Animal Health Technology in 2012, and passed the California State Exam to become a registered veterinary technician (RVT) in October of that same year.
-Reese has gained experience in many different small animal hospitals as well as the San Diego shelter system over the past few years.
-Being an animal lover, Reese has had the pleasure of owning a rabbit, mice, rats, snakes, and a multitude of stray dogs which, as a child, she promptly brought home to feed and bathe.
-Reese loves reading, hiking, and traveling.
-She currently resides in La Costa with her husband, Aaron, and her socially challenged pup Gemini.
+Reese has special interests in anesthesia, dentistry, and pain management.
+Reese lives in Encinitas with her family and socially-challenged “pup” Gemini.

 Karina’s love for animals started with her annual family trips to their ranch in Tepatitlan, Jalisco at the age of four.
 There she was surrounded by cows, horses, pigs, and even ostriches.
 She learned the hard work and responsibilities of each animal’s proper care.
 She attended Mira Costa college and earned her certificate of training to become a veterinary assistant.
 Her next goal is to become a Registered Veterinary Technician.
 She is the mother of a chihuahua, a jack russell terrier mix, a hamster, guinea pig, and two goldfish.
 She enjoys hiking, yoga, reading, and riding quads and jet skis.